Skip to main content

 • music

-The music aspect of the game is criticized for its limited content, offering only about 10 minutes of engagement, primarily at the end where players can "pretend" to create music without any real interaction.
-Users expressed disappointment over the abrupt ending of the music, with no options to replay or customize the experience, leading to a lack of immersion.
+The music aspect of the game is criticized for its limited content, offering only about 10 minutes of engagement, and lacks interactive features for players to create or replay music.
+Users express disappointment over the abrupt ending of the music experience without options to continue or explore further.

 • “I was just getting immersed in the end music when it just stops and thanked me for playing.
-That's it; no option to restart the music or set up some instrument loops, you just have to exit.”
+There's no option to restart the music or set up some instrument loops; you just have to exit.”

 • “Maybe 10 minutes worth of content unless you spend a lot of extra time at the end trying to make music.”